Objectives and strategy

 - Start, Daniel and I. Hovland (2004), « Tools for Policy Impact: a Handbook for Researchers », ODI Research and Policy in Development, ODI, London, 64 p. (online)

-- "On think tanks" : often presents useful tips, references and forceful arguments in favor of research communications.
+- "On think tanks" : In addition to courses, the OTT blog provides useful tips, references and forceful arguments in favor of research communications.

 Web Sources - Specialized Organisations: